Link between thermodynamic correlation signatures and superconductivity in twisted trilayer graphene: Methods

 In transport experiments in two-dimensional systems, three criteria are required to conclusively determine the presence of superconductivity: 1) zero longitudinal resistance $R_{xx}$, 2) non-linear d.c.~$I$-$V$ characteristics with zero voltage drop up to a critical current $I_c$, and 3) oscillations in the critical current as a function of perpendicular magnetic field that indicate phase-coherent transport.
 Our sample meets all three criteria (Fig.~\ref{fig:fig3}\textbf{d}-\textbf{f}), but verifying all three criteria at every $(n, D)$ point where superconductivity appears is impractical.

 To characterize superconductivity at every $(n, D)$ point, we measure $R_{xx}$ maps as a function of $n$ and $D$, and then vary the temperature $T$ in small, discrete steps.
 From this three-dimensional data set, we can extract the critical temperature $T_c$ as a function of $n$ and $D$ (Fig.~\ref{fig:fig3}\textbf{g}-\textbf{j}).
 We ascribe a finite $T_c$ only to data points where $R_{xx}$ displays the characteristic superconducting $R_{xx} - T$ transition curve (Fig.~\ref{fig:fig3}\textbf{d}, for example) and where $R_{xx}$ falls below $100\ \Omega$.
 If any $(n, D)$ point does not meet both of these criteria we assign $T_c = 0$---either the sample is not superconducting at the specific $(n, D)$, or the superconductivity does not fully develop at base temperature.
 To determine $T_c$, we first linearly fit the $R_{xx} - T$ curves at high $T$, above the onset of the superconducting transition, and extrapolate to $T=0$.
 We define this to be the normal-state resistance $R_{xx}^\text{n}(T)$ as a function of $T$.
 We then take $T_c$ to be the temperature where 10\% of the extrapolated normal-state $R_{xx}^\text{n}(T)$ line intersects the measured $R_{xx} - T$ curve.
+Additionally, to estimate the uncertainty in the extracted $T_c$ from each $R_{xx}-T$ curve, we employed a ``leave-three-out'' jackknife approach.
+For each curve, all subsets with three points removed were fit individually, and $T_c$ was determined from each fit.
+The uncertainty is reported as the standard deviation of these $T_c$ values.

-Lastly, while we plot the optimal (maximal) $T_c$ in Fig.~\ref{fig:fig4} from the $n$-$D$ maps in Fig.~\ref{fig:fig3}\textbf{g}-\textbf{j}, we note that the qualitative shape and $\theta_{12}$ dependence of $T_c$ is remains consistent independent of the details used to extract $T_c$ or $T^\mathrm{opt}_c$.
-This includes if we, for example, define $T_c$ to be where $R_{xx}$ reaches 20\% of the normal state resistance (as opposed to 10\%) or if we only consider superconductivity along a line cut with $V_t=0$, which most closely approximates the conditions of SET measurements (Fig.~\ref{fig:dudn_and_Rxx}).
+Lastly, while we plot the optimal (maximal) $T_c$ in Fig.~\ref{fig:fig5} at $V_t = 0$ from the line traces in Fig.~\ref{fig:fig4}, we note that the qualitative shape and $\theta_{12}$ dependence of $T_c$ remains consistent independent of the details used to extract $T_c$ or $T^\mathrm{opt}_c$.
+This includes if we, for example, define $T_c$ to be where $R_{xx}$ reaches 20\% of the normal state resistance (as opposed to 10\%), if we extract $T^\mathrm{opt}_c$ at differed fixed values of $D$ (Extended Data Figure 8), or if we use the entire $n$-$D$ map to extract $T^\mathrm{opt}_c$ (rather than only considering a fixed $V_t$ or $D$).
+We note that the data points for $T^\mathrm{opt}_c$ plotted in Extended Data Figure 9 and Extended Data Figure 10 are the maximum $T_c$ extracted from the entire $n$-$D$ map.